Student Services & Special Education

 What summer recreational resources are available to my child?

-NCCSE hosts an annual resource fair in the Spring, where vendors and community organizations provide parents resource material about the programs and services they offer.
-A wide variety of vendors and organizations participate including those that organize camps, individualized instruction such as swim lessons, etc. You might also contact Lisa Houghtelin, NCCSE Parent Liaison at 760-761-5120.
+NCCSE hosts an annual resource fair in the Spring, where vendors and community organizations provide parents with resource material about the programs and services they offer.
+A wide variety of vendors and organizations participate including those that organize camps, individualized instruction such as swim lessons, etc. You might also contact Heidi Marshall, NCCSE Parent Liaison at 760-307-1509.

 T.R.A.C.
 Program